PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Related Work

-To this end, we observe that existing Transformers lack the ability to explicitly model multiple periodicities in time series.
-Moreover, relative attention bias (RAB), which has been proven effective in the field of natural language processing~\cite{raffel2020exploring,press2021train} and large language models~\cite{sturua2024jina}, has been under-exploited in time series forecasting.
-To address these limitations, we propose a simple yet effective attention mechanism, named periodic-nested group attention, that demonstrates its potential for long-term time series forecasting.
+In this paper, we intend to answer a fundamental question: Can periodic temporal patterns be explicitly modeled within the attention mechanism to enhance the performance for LTSF tasks?
+To this end, we observe that existing Transformers lack the ability to explicitly model multiple periodicities.
+Moreover, relative attention bias (RAB), successful in the field of natural language processing~\citep{raffel2020exploring,press2021train} and large language models~\citep{sturua2024jina}, has been under-exploited in time series forecasting.
+To overcome these limitations, we propose a simple yet effective periodic-nested group attention mechanism for long-term time series forecasting.